On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Conclusion

 \section{Conclusion}

-We use the wide area COSMOS imaging survey taken through the UVW1 filter on XMM-OM to calculate the UV LF of galaxies in a redshift range $0.6-1.2$.
-Using a wide area survey we attempt to extend the analysis to brighter magnitudes, which complements paper I where we calculated the UV LF using a deep survey in the CDFS to constrain the faint-end of the LF.
+We use the wide area COSMOS imaging survey data, specifically taken through the UVW1 filter on XMM-OM, to calculate the UV LF of galaxies within a redshift range spanning from 0.6 to 1.2.
+Using this survey, we aim to expand our analysis to brighter magnitudes, which complements our earlier work in \citetalias{2022MNRAS.511.4882S}, where we determined the UV LF using deep survey data from the CDFS, primarily to constrain the faint end of the LF.

-The binned UV galaxy LF is estimated by using the \citet{2000MNRAS.311..433P} method in the two redshift bins $0.6 < z < 0.8$ and $0.8 < z < 1.2$.
-The COSMOS imaging pushed the rest frame $M_{1500}$ magnitudes upwards of $-21.5$ for the redshift bin $0.6 < z < 0.8$ and $\simeq -22$ for the redshift bin $0.8 < z < 1.2$, helping us to to put better constraints on the characteristic magnitude $M^*$ value.
+The binned UV galaxy LF is estimated in two redshift intervals: 0.6 < z < 0.8 and 0.8 < z < 1.2, employing the method outlined in \citet{2000MNRAS.311..433P}.
+Notably, the COSMOS imaging data pushes the rest-frame $M_{1500}$ magnitudes to higher values, approximately $-21.5$ for the redshift bin 0.6 < z < 0.8, and roughly $-22$ for the redshift bin 0.8 < z < 1.2.
+This enhancement enables us to impose more precise constraints on the characteristic magnitude ($M^*$) in our analysis.

+We analyze the reddening properties of the UVW1 COSMOS sample by examining the optical $B-I$ colours of the sources.
+Our findings indicate that the sample predominantly consists of starburst galaxies, with a major contribution of galaxies exhibiting low levels of reddening.
+This substantiates our use of low-extinction starburst templates for K-corrections in our study.
+When we examine the LF of two subgroups characterised by low and moderate levels of reddening, it becomes apparent that sources with moderate reddening become increasingly significant in the lower luminosity bins of the LF.
+Interestingly, the combined LF of these low and moderately reddened subgroups matches the LF of the entire sample, further reinforcing the dominance of low-extinction starbursts in our dataset.
+Additionally, we observe a growing proportion of low reddening sources as the redshift increases.

-We fit the Schechter function to the data using maximum likelihood to estimate the LF parameters (the faint-end slope, characteristic magnitude and the normalisation).
+We fit the Schechter function to the data using the maximum likelihood to estimate the LF parameters (the faint-end slope, characteristic magnitude and the normalisation).
 We compare the binned LF shape to the Schechter model.
 The luminosity function seems to be well described by the Schechter function shape.
-There is no evolution of $\alpha$ between the two redshift bins.
-This is also expected from previous works that find an almost constant faint-end slope within the redshift range of our interest.
-For individual redshift bins, $\alpha$ falls within $1\sigma$ margins of values obtained in paper I and all other studies in this redshift range using direct UV measurements.
-For the characteristic magnitude $M_{*}$, we see our derived values are 0.5 to 1 mag fainter than some previous studies.
-Between the redshift bins under consideration, $M_{*}$ evolves by $\simeq 0.7$ mag with a $\sim 2\sigma$ significance.
-An evolution of the $M_{*}$ by $\simeq 0.8$ mag between the redshift bins was also reported in paper I. With regards to the comparison of values at a particular redshift to the previous works (again using direct UV surveys), our estimates fall within $2\sigma$ margins.
+There is no significant evolution of $\alpha$ between the two redshift bins.
+This observation aligns with previous studies that have consistently found a nearly constant faint-end slope within the redshift range of our interest.
+For individual redshift bins, the value of $\alpha$ falls within the $1\sigma$ confidence intervals of values obtained in the \citetalias{2022MNRAS.511.4882S}, as well as other studies within this redshift range using direct UV measurements.